Symbolic interactionism: Premises

 Symbolic interactionists describe thinking as an inner conversation.
 Mead called this inner dialogue minding, which is the delay in one's thought process that happens when one thinks about what they will do next.
 These meanings are handled in, and modified through, an interpretive process used by the person in dealing with the things that they encounter.
 We naturally talk to ourselves in order to sort out the meaning of a difficult situation.
 But first, we need language.
 Before we can think, we must be able to interact symbolically.
 The emphasis on symbols, negotiated meaning, and social construction of society brought attention to the roles people play.
 Role-taking is a key mechanism that permits people to see another person's perspective to understand what an action might mean to another person.
 Role-taking is a part of our lives at an early age, for instance, playing house and pretending to be someone else.
 There is an improvisational quality to roles; however, actors often take on a script that they follow.
 Because of the uncertainty of roles in social contexts, the burden of role-making is on the person in the situation.
 In this sense, we are proactive participants in our environment.

+Some theorists have proposed an additional fourth premise: